Mold On Vanilla Beans? Or Vanillin Crystals? How To Tell

 Why do vanilla beans go moldy?

 Vanilla beans can indeed become moldy if they are not stored correctly.
-And unfortunately, there are producers that do not take the proper care to ensure that their produce reaches their customers in the kind of condition you would expect.
+Unfortunately, some producers do not take the proper care to ensure that their produce reaches their customers in the kind of condition you would expect.

-Once harvested, a vanilla bean or pod must be kept in the kind of dry, low-temperature environment that will not permit mold to grow.
-If these conditions are not kept, humidity levels reach higher than 55%, and temperatures are not kept lower than 77 Fahrenheit, mold can begin to develop within 48 hours.
+Once harvested, a vanilla bean or pod must be kept in the kind of dry, low-temperature environmenOpens in a new tab.t that will not permit mold to grow.
+If these conditions are not kept, humidity levels reach higher than 60%Opens in a new tab., and temperatures are not kept lower than 77 FahrenheitOpens in a new tab., mold can begin to develop within 48 hours.

 Vanilla beans are grown in tropical regions of the world, such as Madagascar, which means transportation can involve several weeks of shipping.
 During this time, mold will again be able to grow if the conditions on the ship are not set to prevent it.